 Damage to small blood vessels in the kidneys may also lead to further complications.
 Damage to the nerves controlling the body’s internal functions (autonomic neuropathy) can lead to problems with low blood pressure on standing (postural hypotension) or disturbance of the GI tract (vomiting or diarrhea) and increases the risk of sudden cardiac death.

-So if you think you might have it, or are a likely candidate, what next?
+So if you think you might have it, what next?
 A simple trip to your doctor and some inexpensive blood and urine tests will confirm or deny.

 In the initial stages, dietary measures may be sufficient to control this condition, but oral medication and sometimes insulin injections become necessary as it progresses.
-But find out if you have it first!
+But find out if you are diabetic first!